 Course Specific Trips, Visits & Experiences

-BTEC Level 3 Extended Certificate in Music (Performing) students have the opportunity to take part in a variety of course related experiences.
+BTEC Level 3 Extended Certificate in Music (Performance) students have the opportunity to take part in a variety of course related experiences.
 In the last couple of years, these have included:

-- A chance to perform in the College’s Winter and Spring Concerts and the annual Battle of the Bands as well as regular lunchtime recitals
+- A chance to perform in events such as the College’s Winter and Spring Concerts, the Rock out of Lockdown concert and the annual Battle of the Bands as well as regular lunchtime recitals

 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

 The course is assessed via external assessment and coursework: portfolios, journals, audio and video evidence, presentations, accounts and evaluations.

 The exam board for this BTEC is Pearson BTEC.

 All students need to have at least five GCSEs at Grade 4 or above (and a satisfactory school reference) in order to be accepted on an A Level/BTEC Level 3 programme.
 Acceptance on the course is subject to audition and interview with the Music staff.
 This will be an opportunity for students to present some of their performances and learn about how the course will develop their potential.
 Ideally students should also have passed an ABRSM Grade 3 (instrument) qualification and should also be able to demonstrate an understanding of Music Theory to ABRSM Grade 3.

 Students will do well on the course if they are:

 - Natural performers – perhaps already in a band